 Study in New Zealand

-New Zealand is ranked the 8th happiest country in the world by the World Happiness Report 2018.
-The UK based education system followed in New Zealand makes it the preferred destination for international education aspirants.
-New Zealand’s education system is ranked #1 in the world in educating students for the future, as assessed by the Economist Intelligence Unit’s Educating for the Future Index 2018.
-New Zealand universities are all ranked among the top 3 per cent in the world by QS World University Rankings 2018 and are ranked in the Top 100 universities worldwide in 39 of 46 subjects.
-New Zealand’s qualifications are internationally recognized.
+According to report by the World Happiness Report 2018, New Zealand has been ranked 8th as the happiest country in the world.
+The UK based education system followed in New Zealand makes it a preferred destination for international education aspirants.
+As assessed by the Economist Intelligence Unit’s Educating for the Future Index 2018, New Zealand’s education system is ranked number 1 in the world.
+The universities of New Zealand are all ranked among the top 3 per cent in the world by QS World University Rankings 2018 and are ranked in the Top 100 universities worldwide in 39 of 46 subjects.
+The qualifications and degree attained at New Zealand’s universities are all recognized internationally.

 New Zealand scores top marks in terms of:

-- An education system that is fit for purpose in preparing students for a global career, with teaching and curriculum that is industry-connected
+- An education system that is fit for purpose in preparing students for a global career, with teaching and curriculum that is industry-based

 - Advanced technology, with 98 per cent of New Zealand education institutions connected to fast and uncapped broadband connections, and